Spectral Exponential Sums on Hyperbolic Surfaces: Introduction

-In his seminal work, Iwaniec~\cite{Iwaniec1984} obtained the explicit formula for $\Psi_{\Gamma}(X)$ as an application of the Selberg trace formula and a Brun-Titchmarsh type inequality (see~\cite{Iwaniec1984,Bykovskii1994,KanekoKoyama2018}).
-Indeed, for any congruence subgroup $\Gamma$, one has
+In his seminal work, Iwaniec~\cite{Iwaniec1984} obtained the explicit formula for $\Psi_{\Gamma}(X)$ as a corollary of the Selberg trace formula and an inequality \`{a} la Brun--Titchmarsh; see~\cite{Bykovskii1994,Iwaniec1984,KanekoKoyama2018}.
+For any congruence~subgroup $\Gamma$, we have that

-with $T$ varying in $1 \leqslant T \leqslant X^{1/2}(\log X)^{-2}$.
-Here the first sum runs over exceptions to the Selberg eigenvalue conjecture, and we used the original sum $\sum_{|t_{j}| \leqslant T}$ to mean that the sum is symmetrized by including both $t_{j}$ and $-t_{j}$.
-The explicit formula teaches us that when $T$ is suitably optimized, one cannot reach an error term smaller than $O(X^{3/4+\epsilon})$ without considering any cancellation in the sum over the spectral parameters, due to the Weyl law.
-Notice that the corresponding barrier for $\mathcal{S}(T, X)$ is $\ll T^{2}$, which is usually called the trivial bound.
+for an auxiliary parameter $1 \leqslant T \leqslant X^{1/2}(\log X)^{-2}$.
+The first sum on the right-hand side arises from the~exceptional eigenvalues of the Laplacian and the sum $\sum_{|t_{j}| \leqslant T}$ denotes that it is symmetrised by including both $t_{j}$ and $-t_{j}$.
+The explicit formula~\eqref{explicit-formula} implies that even when $T$ is suitably controlled, one cannot reach an error term smaller than $O(X^{3/4+\epsilon})$ without considering any cancellation in the spectral exponential sum.
+It behoves us to mention that the corresponding barrier for $\mathcal{S}(T, X)$ is $O(T^{2})$, which is called the trivial bound.

 We recall that the Selberg zeta function is built out of prime geodesics as follows: